js9gt/BIOS611-Project1/README.md

 After subsetting data to view it in a table, data may be exported in CSV, excel, or PDF form.
 Additionally, the data may be printed.

-Please start the Shiny app through the following code:
+Please start the Shiny app by running in Rstudio terminal:

-  > docker run -v `pwd`:/home/rstudio -e PASSWORD=$MYPWD -p 8787:8787 -p 8788:8788 -t shiny

-Then, using the Rstudio terminal, run:

-  > PORT=8788 make shiny_app
+  > make shiny_app

+Rstudio terminal should then output with a website:

+"Listening on http://127.0.0.1:3823" for example.

+To run the app, please copy and paste the output website into your browser.